NeoNeuron/IF-neuronal-network/research-log.md

 4. TO DO:
     1. why two neurons in the post network connected with the same neuron in pre network have completely different behavior in TDMI signal; *To analysis the phase different between the potential and firing sequency of these two neurons*
     2. Not all excitatory neurons have effective MI peak with their one-degree LFP,

+## Done:
+	# Standard simulation configuration;
+	# [PreNet Section]
+	PreNetNeuronNumber = 200
+	PreNetConnectingDensity = 6
+	PreNetTypeProbability = 0.8
+	PreNetTypeSeed = 1
+	PreNetDrivingType = true
+	PreNetDrivingRate = 1.5
+	PreNetExternalDrivingSeed = 3
+	PreNetRewiringProbability = 0
+	PreNetRewiringSeed = 5
+	# [PostNet Section]
+	PostNetNeuronNumber = 200
+	PostNetConnectingDensity = 6
+	PostNetTypeProbability = 0.8
+	PostNetTypeSeed = 2
+	PostNetDrivingType = true
+	PostNetDrivingRate = 1.5
+	PostNetExternalDrivingSeed = 4
+	PostNetRewiringProbability = 0
+	PostNetRewiringSeed = 6
+	# [Internetwork Section]
+	ConnectingProbability = 0.1
+	ConnectingSeed = 100
+	# [Time Section]
+	MaximumTime = 10000
+	TimingStep = 0.03125
+1. Run simulation with Poisson driving seed is 30 (for pre network) and 40 (for post network);
+2. Run simulation with cross-network configuration genrerating seed 200;

+*The results shows that the pattern of maximum signal-noise is independent to initial condition.
+On the other hand, the pattern of signal-noise ratio for the whole network has a spectial pattern.*

+# 2017-04-07 14:26:07

+**More Tests**

+1. simulation based on network with pure excitatory neurons;
+2. Fixed the bug that the program cannot adapte the right order of synaptic input, and run test based on all-excitatory-neuron networks;

+# 2017-04-18 10:59:22

+1. Run new test, which is stored in .../ResearchData/Apr18/test1/
+2. Write python program to anaylze new data;